|

 If your cat's

-blood pressure is consisently over 160, s/he has hypertension.
+blood pressure is consistently over 160 mmHg, s/he has hypertension.
 In order to

 avoid blindness, heart problems and strokes, you need to ask your vet